TakutoYoshikai/parade/README.md

 # parade
-parade is a encoder/decoder of data using image file.
+parade is a data encoder/decoder using image file.

 ### Getting Started
 **install**